SCANL/scanl_tagger/README.md

 Tag an class: ``http://127.0.0.1:5000/PersonRecord/CLASS``

+#### Note
+Kebab case is not currently supported due to the limitations of Spiral.
+Attempting to send the tagger identifiers which are in kebab case will result in the entry of a single noun.

 You will need to have a way to parse code and filter out identifier names if you want to do some on-the-fly analysis of source code.
 We recommend [srcML](https://www.srcml.org/).
 Since the actual tagger is a web server, you don't have to use srcML.
 You could always use other AST-based code representations, or any other method of obtaining identifier information.

 ## Training the tagger